prataprc/prataprc.github.io/_posts/2016-04-05-booting-erlang.md

-Looks like it takes about 1.130 Seconds - this includes both booting and shutdown times. `init:stop/0` is the proper way to shutdown Erlang virtual machine and we don't really know whether most of the time went, whether in booting the VM or to shutdown the VM.
-To figure this out let us try is using another method,
+Looks like it takes about 1.130 Seconds - this includes both booting and shutdown times. `init:stop/0` is the proper way to shutdown Erlang virtual machine and we don't really know where most of the time went, whether in booting the VM or to shutdown the VM.
+To figure this out let us try using another method,

 ```bash
 $ /usr/bin/time -p erl -noinput -noshell -s erlang halt